kiz13/kiz.note/roadmap-backend/relational-db/mysql.md

 [what is the biggest id number that autoincrement can produce?](https://stackoverflow.com/questions/10707072/what-is-the-biggest-id-number-that-autoincrement-can-produce-in-mysql)

+[impact of different length of varchar fields?](https://stackoverflow.com/a/1962329/11844003) temporary tables and MEMORY tables store a VARCHAR column as a fixed-length column.
+So it'll consume more memory than you have to, which affects cache efficiency, sorting speed, etc. [see also](https://dba.stackexchange.com/questions/76469/mysql-varchar-length-and-performance)

 ## sql

 [change a `not null` column to a `null` column?](https://stackoverflow.com/questions/2607775/how-can-a-not-null-constraint-be-dropped) `alter table which_one modify column which_c int null;`